- Election Campaigns

 Service Difficulty Reports (SDR) consist of maintenance incidents collected by the FAA for the purpose of tracking repair problems with private, commercial and military aircraft and aircraft componentry.
 They are largely self-reported by the aircraft owners.
 The data is reported by tail number and aircraft serial number, so it is ...

 The HAZMAT database contains the incident reports of unintentional releases of hazardous materials for all modes of transportation (air, highway, railway, and water).
-The Hazardous Materials Incident Report Subsystem is maintained by the Department of Transportation.
+The Hazardous Materials Incident Report Subsystem is maintained by the Pipeline and Hazardous Materials Safety Administration in the Department of Transportation.

 The Aviation Safety Reporting System database consists of anonymous reports about air safety.
 Anyone is eligible to file an ASRS report, including air traffic controllers, pilots, flight attendants and passengers.
 Pilots appear to be among the most frequent filers.
 All reports are submitted to NASA and entered into the database, ...